OctopusDeploy/docs/docs/projects/variables/output-variables.md

   - `Octopus.Action[StepName].Output.Manual.ResponsibleUser.DisplayName`
   - `Octopus.Action[StepName].Output.Manual.ResponsibleUser.EmailAddress`

-## Output From Multiple Deployment Targets {#Outputvariables-Outputfrommultiplemachines}
+## Output from multiple deployment targets {#Outputvariables-Outputfrommultiplemachines}

 Output variables become more complex when multiple deployment targets are involved, but they can still be used.